ViewTouch/viewtouch/README.md

 Payment gateway/processors
 =========
 ViewTouch does not manage electronic payment processing.
-Please make your own decisions with regard to this functionality.
+Please make your own decisions with regard to Electronic Funds Transfer functionality.